What is Price-Weighted Index?

 - Nikkei Dow – Based on 225 Stocks

 - It is easy to track the overall health of the economy and the current condition of the economy.

 - If the price of small firm stock changes has the same effect on the index as price changes in large firm stock.

 - A stock price in the index is not a good indicator of its true market value.

 - Small companies with higher share prices may have a higher weight, and larger companies with a low share price will have Smaller weights and which will show an unclear or uncertain picture of the market.

-- One of the disadvantages of it is that even in the event of stock splits adjustment is done with divisor and it leads to arbitrary changes in weights.
+- One of the disadvantages of it is that even in the event of stock splits, adjustment is made with the divisor, and it leads to arbitrary changes in weights.